-- the significance of an asset, may affect the ability to appreciate that significance or may be neutral"17. - 4.10.2 There are two principal types of space within the Conservation Area.
-The first is the gently curving corridor space of Church Street, still relatively well defined by buildings in parts along its edges and whose axis is centred on the church (Figure 15). - 4.10.3 The second is the green space associated with the church and former vicarage into which a modern suburban-style vicarage has intruded.
+17 National Planning Policy Framework pg.
+71 National Planning Policy Framework (publishing.service.gov.uk) the significance of an asset, may affect the ability to appreciate that significance or may be neutral^{"17}.

+- 4.10.2 There are two principal types of space within the Conservation Area.
+The first is the gently curving corridor space of Church Street, still relatively well defined by buildings in parts along its edges and whose axis is centred on the church (Figure 16). - 4.10.3 The second is the green space associated with the church and former vicarage into which a modern suburban-style vicarage has intruded.